 While countries such as Belarus, China, Iran, Egypt, Myanmar, Saudi Arabia etc are accused to be rigid censorship-loving nations, USA in fact has liberal censorship policies in comparison.
 China, with its obsession of The Great Wall has an advanced filtering system internationally known as The Great Firewall of China which can search webpages, blogs etc for subversive contents and block the audience from viewing them!
 Peter Yuan Li, a US citizen who maintained anti-China’s Communist Party webpages was kidnapped from home, almost beaten to death.
 He lost his two laptop computers – stolen from him.
 He alleges that it was an attempt by the Chinese government to silence him.

-In an age when internet is the religion followed by humans to reach the God of information, parents are not being entirely unreasonable when they wish to censor porn sites, gambling sites and social networking sites from their kids, young enough to be sucking at their thumbs!
+In an age when internet is the religion followed by humans to reach the God of information, parents are not being entirely unreasonable when they wish to censor porn sites, real money gambling sites and social networking sites from their kids, young enough to be sucking at their thumbs!
 There is no doubt that the vast multitude of information provided by the internet is a source of distraction not only for kids but also adults!
 The productivity of the employees being what suffers the most at the workplaces!
 Infact, non-censorship of crude pornographic websites can also lead to a lot of employees perceiving their work environment as hostile and unproductive.
 At the macro level, countries often use censorship of the internet to prevent leakage of secret information related to security, war threats, controversial religious information etc.